29 April, 2020

 Electrical engineering leaders achieve the best results when they thoroughly understand the latest methods and technology for manufacturing, installing and testing equipment.
 Professionals in these positions should be able to optimize processes, perform complex calculations and strategically allocate resources to meet the precise requirements of each project.
 Electrical engineers specialize in areas like power generation, signal and image processing, or communications.
 They use their technical expertise to set realistic goals and guide teams toward their objectives.

-Job market analytics tool Burning Glass reports that the top specialized skills for electrical engineers include:
+Job market analytics tool Lightcast reports that the top specialized skills for electrical engineers include:

 - Schematic diagrams

 - System design

 At the same time, effective communication and cooperation are vital for electrical engineers who want to advance to a supervisory, managerial or director-level position.
 As these people will be responsible for ensuring projects are completed as seamlessly and effectively as possible, they must know the best ways to delegate tasks, communicate assignments and goals, and keep team members on track.
 Such professionals must also effectively communicate their needs and plans to decision-makers at higher levels who may have limited technical understanding of electrical equipment and systems.

 With that in mind, Burning Glass includes the following baseline and management skills, which will be especially beneficial for electrical engineering leadership:

 A state Professional Engineer license is often a prerequisite for a leader of engineers.
 The National Society of Professional Engineers explains that only licensed engineers are permitted to prepare, seal and submit engineering plans for approval by a public authority such as a planning or zoning commission.
 For this reason, many organizations have policies that prevent the hire of unlicensed engineers for certain jobs.